Bharanidharan-G/RAM-DESIGN/README.md

 OVERVIEW:

-This project involves designing a 4-stage pipelined processor that supports basic instructions, including:
-ADD (Addition)
-SUB (Subtraction)
-LOAD (Memory Load Operation)

-The processor is implemented using Verilog/VHDL and follows a 4-stage pipeline design:
+This project involves developing a simple synchronous RAM module that supports read and write operations.
+The design is implemented using Verilog/VHDL and ensures synchronized memory access using a clock signal.
-Fetch (IF) – Instruction fetching from memory.
-Decode (ID) – Instruction decoding and operand fetching.
-Execute (EX) – ALU operation execution.
-Write-back (WB) – Writing results back to registers/memory.

 PROJECT REQUIREMENTS:

-Design a 4-stage pipelined processor in Verilog/VHDL.
-Implement data forwarding and hazard detection if required.
-Simulate and verify each pipeline stage.
+Implement a synchronous RAM module with read and write functionality.
+Ensure data is stored and retrieved correctly.
+Use a clock signal to synchronize operations.

 DELIVERABLES:

-✅ Processor Verilog/VHDL Code
+✅ RAM Module Verilog/VHDL Code
 ✅ Testbench for Functional Verification
-✅ Simulation Showing Each Pipeline Stage
+✅ Simulation Demonstrating RAM Functionality

 INSTRUCTIONS:

 Clone this repository.
-Use an HDL simulator (ModelSim, Xilinx Vivado, etc.) to compile the design.
+Compile the code using an HDL simulator (ModelSim, Xilinx Vivado, etc.).
-Run the testbench to verify pipeline execution.
+Run the testbench to verify RAM read/write operations.
-Analyze simulation results for correct stage operation.
+Analyze the simulation results.